x360Sync supports Windows terminal servers, allowing multiple users to log into one machine.

-Use Case 1: Install and registering a desktop client for each profile
+Use case 1: Install and register a desktop client for each profile

 As a first option, you can install and register a desktop client for each profile, providing each user with his or her own account.